Human Resources team reviewing HR benchmarks

 What is the HR Function?

-What do we mean by "Team Size"?
+What is "Team Size"?

 Team size refers to the number of individuals within the HR department.
 It encompasses professionals responsible for various HR functions, such as HR managers, recruiters, trainers, and specialists in areas like compensation and benefits.